Microchip-MPLAB-Harmony/reference_apps/apps/sam_e51_cnano/same51n_mikroe_click/fan/readme.md

 		The I2C configuration depends on
  			- 32-bit MCU
  			- 32-bit MCU development board
- 			- The socket on which you have mounted the PIR click board
+ 			- The socket on which you have mounted the Fan click board
- 		*Example: The Fan click example on SAM E51 Curiosity Nano Evaluation Kit uses mikroBUS socket #1 on the Curiosity Nano Base for Click boards to mount the PIR Click board.
+ 		*Example: The Fan click example on SAM E51 Curiosity Nano Evaluation Kit uses mikroBUS socket #1 on the Curiosity Nano Base for Click boards to mount the Fan Click board.
 The I2C lines from MCU coming to this socket are from the SERCOM2 peripheral on the MCU.*
 		*MHC Project Graph - I2C configuration*
 		<img src = "images/i2c_config.png">